Pseudoholomorphic quilts and Khovanov homology: Introduction

 In the rest of Section \ref{ResultsChapter} we use the cobordism maps \eqref{intro-cobo} to show that $\khs$ shares some of the properties of Khovanov's invariant.
-First of all we define a family of rings $\{H^{m}_{s}\}_{m\in \N}$ which are the symplectic analogues of Khovanov's arc algebras $H^{m}$ from \cite{functorvalued}.
-We define \bq H^m_{s}:=\khs(id_m) \eq with product given by the maps associated to minimal cobordisms from Section \ref{minimalcobo} which in turn are given by counting pseudoholomorphic quilted triangles.
-We show that the rings in these two families are isomorphic as algebras over $\Z/2$ (Theorem \ref{HsympH}).
+First of all we define a family of associative algebras $\{H^{m}_{s}\}_{m\in \N}$ which are the symplectic analogues of Khovanov's arc algebras $H^{m}$ from \cite{functorvalued}.
+We set \bq H^m_{s}:=\khs(id_m) \eq with product given by the maps associated to minimal cobordisms from Section \ref{minimalcobo} which in turn are given by counting pseudoholomorphic quilted triangles.
+We show that the rings $H^{m}$ and $H^{m}_{s}$ are isomorphic as algebras over $\Z/2$ (Theorem \ref{HsympH}).
+To do this we compute the Khovanov homology of elementary tangles (Prop. \ref{khofbraid}).
 We equip the abelian group $\khs(T)$, assigned to an $(m,n)$-tangle $T$, with the structure of an $(H_{s}^m,H_{s}^n)$-bimodule.

 We provide further evidence for the equivalence of this invariant with Khovanov's combinatorially defined invariant by showing the equivalence for flat (crossingless) tangles and elementary cobordisms between them (Propositions \ref{khs=khflat} and \ref{coboequflat} ).
 In \ref{vanishofdiff} we prove that for flat tangles Floer data can be chosen in such a way that Floer differential vanishes.